brunowicht/ada_project/project/README.md

 - What trend with respect to time can be seen for the most popular events.

 ## Dataset
 For this project, we will use the Swiss tweets dataset, which contains 22 million tweets collected between 2010-2016 and that were geolocated in Switzerland.
-We could try to see if there are periods when the activity on twitter is higher than usually and if so, link them to actual events.
-We could also do this by looking at the most recurrent hashtags in a certain period of time (for instance #Rio2016, #JeSuisCharlie, #fukushima, ...).
-Additionally, we could use geolocation to detect more local events.

-## A list of internal milestones up until project milestone 3
-### 1. Get familiar with the dataset
-1. Learn how to access the dataset, easily process it and deal with its size
-2. Understand what specific field the dataset contains, and how it is structured
-3. Determine which fields are useful and which aren't
-4. Detect potential problems with the dataset (missing values, formatting inconsistencies, ...)

-### 2. Cleaning and pre-processing
-1. For every hashtag, get the list of tweets in which it appears
-2. Aggregate the data obtained by date

-### 3. Data analysis and visualization
-1. Create visualizations to understand how the popularity of a hashtag can change over time
-2. Create visualizations to understand how geographical location is linked with certain hashtags
-3. For some known hashtag linked to an event, vizualize its geographical repartition and popularity over time.

-### 4. Event detection
-1. Find a way to differentiate hashtags linked to events from ever-popular ones.
-2. Create a basic algorithm for event detection using hashtag popularity and test its performance
-3. Optimize the algorithm based on the results (e.g. give less importance to events with high frequency, use the userId to discriminate against events that were only tweeted by a few people, use geolocation to fine tune the algorithm, ...)
-4. Find a way to approximate the geolocation of an event based on the tweets about that event

 ## Member contributions
-1. Bruno: Coming up with project main idea, data cleaning and preprocessing: filter tweets with no hashtags and store them in new CSV file, basic idea for event detection.
+**Bruno:** Coming up with project main idea, data cleaning and preprocessing: filter tweets with no hashtags and store them in new CSV file, basic idea for event detection.

-2. Davide: Grouping data by hashtag, report writing, map visualisation, getting unique authors per days.
+**Davide:** Grouping data by hashtag, report writing, map visualisation, getting unique authors per days.
 Data cleaning and preprocessing.

-3. Tanguy: Event detection, report writing, frequency plot and map visualisation, event localisation, ...
+**Tanguy:** Event detection algorithm idea and implementation, event localisation, report writing, frequency plot and map visualisation.